Improving maternity and neonatal care

 Our teams have been involving families, listening to and acting on feedback, and working together to make significant improvements to the safety and compassion of the service.

 We apologise unreservedly for the failings identified in Dr Kirkup’s report Reading the signals and we are committed to continuing to use these lessons to keep improving.
-You can read more about Dr Kirkup’s report on our Transforming our Trust page.
+You can read more about Dr Kirkup’s report on our Reading the Signals report page.

 We have a Maternity and Neonatal Improvement Programme, developed with staff, and people who use our services, which is focussed on improvements linked to the themes in the report, such as providing safe services, listening to families, team work and providing compassionate care.
 Families and people involved in maternity and neonatal care within and outside the Trust are involved in this ongoing work.